-- Complaints from Members: Any complaint from a Member about the conduct of a 2.1 Member (the 'Subject Member'), from another Party Group should be taken up in the first instance with the Chief Whip of that Group.
-The relevant Chief Whip will be responsible for asking for details about the complaint and will carry out a preliminary investigation.
-The Chief Whip will explore every possibility, which can include liaison with the Chief Whip of the Subject Member' Group, of finding a mutually acceptable resolution of the complaint. - 2.2 Complaints from the public (including officers): A member of the public wishing to make a complaint about an elected Member will be advised that, in the first instance, their complaint should be taken up with the Chief Whip of the Subject Member's Group.
-The relevant Chief Whip will be responsible for asking for details about the complaint and will carry out a preliminary investigation with the agreement of the complainant.
-The
+2.1 Complaints from Members: Any complaint from a Member about the conduct of another Member (the 'Subject Member'), should be taken up in the first instance with the Chief Whip of the Group to whom the Subject Member belongs.
+The relevant Chief Whip, in conjunction with the Leader of the Group, will be responsible for asking for details about the complaint and will carry out a preliminary investigation to determine if the complaint is valid.
+The Chief Whip, in conjunction with the Leader of the Group, will explore every possibility, which can include liaison with the Chief Whip of the complainant Member's Group, of finding a mutually acceptable resolution of the complaint if he / she determines that it is valid.

-Chief Whip will explore every possibility of finding a mutually acceptable resolution of the complaint.
+2.2 Complaints from the public (including officers): A member of the public wishing to make a complaint about an elected Member will be advised that, in the first instance, their complaint should be taken up with the Chief Whip of the Subject Member's Group.
+The relevant Chief Whip, in conjunction with the Leader of the Group, will be responsible for asking for details about the complaint and will carry out a preliminary investigation with the agreement of the complainant, investigation to determine if the complaint is valid.
+The Chief Whip, in conjunction with the Leader of the Group, will explore every possibility, which can include liaison with the Chief Whip of the complainant Member's Group, of finding a mutually acceptable resolution of the complaint if he / she determines that it is valid.

-The Second Stage - Written Apology
+The Second Stage